vippsas/vipps-ecom-api/vipps-ecom-api-quick-start.md

 required for using the eCom API
 (see [Get credentials](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/api-keys)):

 * `client_id` - The "username" for making API requests
 * `client_secret` - The "password" for making API requests
 * `Ocp-Apim-Subscription-Key` - The subscription key for making API requests
- * `merchantSerialNumber` - The unique id for your sales unit.
+* `merchantSerialNumber` - The unique ID for your sales unit.
 * `mobileNumber` - The phone number for your
    [test user](https://developer.vippsmobilepay.com/docs/vipps-developers/test-environment#test-users).

 ## Make API requests